 The Jewish Community Pantry, an effort co-sponsored by the JCC and the Women’s Division of the Milwaukee Jewish Federation, seeks to provide emergency food to individuals and families in crisis throughout the greater Milwaukee community.
 With a focus on connecting clients to community resources, and increasing our community’s awareness of hunger’s impact while educating on how we can alleviate that impact, the pantry is our Jewish communal response to hunger in Milwaukee.
 The Jewish Community Pantry reflects our commitment to the values of Tzedakah (justice) and Tikkun Olam (repair the world) and to serving community members in need of Kavod (respect.)

 Clients are served on a first come, first served basis.
 The pantry maintains a general food section, infant section, and a Kosher section.
 Identification is required for all visits.

 The Jewish Community Pantry is supported by the Emergency Pantry Network of the Hunger Task Force, provider of free and local food.
 For more information regarding donations, financial support, and volunteering opportunities, please contact Dorene Paley at 414-967-8217.

 To make a secure donation online, click here or send checks to:

-The U.S. Department of Agriculture prohibits discrimination against its customers, employees and applicants for employment on the bases of race, color, national origin, age, dis ability, sex, gender, identity, religion, reprisal, and where applicable, sex, marital status, familial or parental status, sexual orientation or all or part of an individual's income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
-(Not all prohibited bases apply to all programs.)
+The U.S. Department of Agriculture prohibits discrimination against its customers, employees and applicants for employment on the bases of race, color, national origin, age, dis ability, sex, gender, identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation or all or part of an individual’s income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
+(Not all prohibited bases will apply to all programs and/or employment activities).

 Director, Office of Adjudication